xsuite/xsuite/docs/particlesmanip.rst

    the form of arrays or using the xpart generators to obtain specific distributions (e.g. Gaussian, halo, pencil);
  - How to copy Particles objects (optionally across contexts, e.g GPU to CPU);
- - How to transform Particle objects into dictionaries of pandas dataframes and back;
+ - How to transform Particle objects into dictionaries or pandas dataframes and back;
  - How to merge Particles objects;
  - How to filter Particles objects to select a subset of particles satisfying a